"author": { "@id": "JuneKamath103" } }

 Organizations opt for localization in eLearning to meet specific expectations of their employees (learning in a language they prefer), or to address new markets.

-What is Localization in eLearning?
+What Is Localization in eLearning?

 Localization in eLearning is the process of converting the master course (often in English or the first course) into different languages.